codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
+What is the most preferred image format used for logos in the Wikimedia database?
- 1. C#
+ 1. .png
- 2. Python
+ 2. .jpeg
- 3. PHP
+ 3. .gif
- 4. JavaScript
+ 4. .svg

 <details>
   <summary>Answer</summary>
-  JavaScript
+  .svg
 </details>